Network Densification in 5G: From the Short-Range Communications Perspective: Interpretation of Network Densification: From the Spatial Throughput Perspective

-Aided by the interpretation of ultra-densification, we have been fully aware of the fact that over-deployment of BSs/APs and over-activation of devices indeed degenerate the performance of wireless networks.
-The reason is that the complicated signal propagation features would render interference distribution in UDN highly location-dependent.
-This leads to new challenges in the implementation of the state-of-the-art techniques in UDN, such as air interface design, resource management and interference management, etc., which are basically designed for sparse scenarios.
-Among them, interference management obviously bears the brunt, as it has the intrinsic potential to handle the overwhelming interference in UDN.
-In this part, we elaborate the challenges of interference management brought by ultra-densification and then provide possible solutions.
-Furthermore, a tailored ICA strategy is designed to combat interference for ultra-dense scenarios.
+Aided by the interpretation of ultra-densification in Fig. \ref{fig:Spatial-throughput-scaling}, we have been fully aware of the fact that over-deployment of BSs/APs and over-activation of devices indeed degenerate the performance of wireless networks.
+Then, the following question comes up: how to breakthrough the limitation of network densification and further enhance the capacity of UDN?
+The detail will be discussed in the following section.